Aircraft Mechanic Program

 Why should I choose Epic’s aircraft mechanic school?

 Epic Flight Academy is located at the New Smyrna Beach Municipal Airport in beautiful New Smyrna Beach, Florida.
 Our flight school has successfully trained thousands of airline pilots, and we value our sterling reputation in the aviation industry.
-We apply the same values to our new Part 147 aircraft mechanic school by providing highly-credentialed FAA-certified instructors.
-Taking your training right here at the airport means you’ll learn in a hands-on environment, so you can observe our A&Ps conduct inspections, make repairs, and do preventative maintenance.
-And, just as we hire our flight school graduates to become instructors in the flight school, we also expect to hire graduates from our aircraft maintenance school to work on our planes and teach in our school.
+Similarly, we apply the same values to our Part 147 aircraft mechanic school by providing highly-credentialed instructors.
+In other words, training at the airport means you’ll learn in a hands-on environment.
+Therefore, you can observe our A&Ps conduct inspections, make repairs, and do preventative maintenance.
+And, just as we hire our flight school graduates to become instructors in the flight school, we also hire graduates from our aircraft maintenance school to work on our planes and teach in our school.
 Why?
 Because we know they will be trained to the highest standards and meet all FAA requirements!